 Installation will add some entries in the Start Menu:

-- MySQL Client - Starts command line client mysql.exe
+- MariaDB Client - Starts command line client mysql.exe

 - Command Prompt - Starts a command prompt.
 Environment is set such that "bin" directory of the installation is included into PATH environment variable, i.e you can use this command prompt to issue MariaDB commands (mysqldadmin, mysql etc...)